Language diversity in ACL 2004 - 2016

 Only English?

-To pick up where my tweet left, let's ask this simple question again: how many papers only evaluate on English? # of papers evaluating only on English As we can see, 1) the ratio is pretty high and 2) it hasn't really changed that much in the last decade.
+To pick up where my tweet left, let's ask this simple question again: how many papers only evaluate on English?
+As we can see, 1) the ratio is pretty high and 2) it hasn't really changed that much in the last decade.

 Popular languages